PWLLaboratory/EADPO/README.md

 In the folder `datasets`, there are the benchmark datasets, based on the MovieLens25M dataset, used in the paper.

 For each benchmark, the corresponding file contains the list of user IDs from the original MovieLens25M dataset used in the benchmark.
-Benchmark data consist of the first 5 items rated by users included in the benchmark.
+Benchmark data consist of the first 5 items rated by users used in the benchmark.

 ## References